Fauci suggests air travel vaccine mandate as Omicron grounds U.S. flights | MarketScreener

-Rising infections from the Omicron variant forced airlines to cancel flights as pilots and cabin crew fell sick and needed to quarantine.
+Like other businesses, airlines have struggled with staffing issues in recent days, as the spread of infections from the Omicron variant kept pilots, cabin crew and other workers who have fallen ill at home in quarantine.

-A total 1,130 flights into, within or out of the United States were canceled by Monday afternoon, according to the flight tracking website flightaware.com.
-Airlines said the virus and bad weather both were to blame.
+Bad weather has also taken a toll on travel.
+A total 1,148 flights into, within or out of the United States were canceled by Monday afternoon, according to the flight tracking website flightaware.com.

 The average number of new COVID-19 cases in the United States has risen 55% to over 205,000 per day over the last seven days, according to a Reuters tally.